 Weight and pack size

 Depending on your intended use, weight and pack size may be absolutely critical or less important.
-But a lightweight sleeping bag with a small pack size is easier to stash and carry around in your rucksack.
+But, if you're fastpacking, bagging Scotland's Munros, a lightweight sleeping bag with a small pack size is easier to stash and carry around in your backpack.
 Most bags are supplied with a stuff sack, but these vary in quality.
 A stuff sack that is fitted with compression straps will really help to cinch down the pack size.
 Remember, however, that you can always buy a compression sack for your sleeping bag if necessary.

 In addition to a stuff sack, many bags now come with a larger cotton storage sack that allows the bag to loft and breathe when not in use.
 This prevents musty odours and damage to the fill caused by long-term compression.